 Or, in the words of David Gasparyan, President of Phonexa: “No company is going to survive in the future without implementing, or at least gaining an understanding of, artificial intelligence and how it can be used to better grasp data they collect.”

-Next week, in our final installment of the Convergence or Collision?
-AI and Content Marketing series we will explore The Changes in Store: impact on professions, communications, agency and marketer organizations.
+Next, in our final installment of the Convergence or Collision?
+AI and Content Marketing series, we’ll explore the upcoming impact of AI on professions, communications, agency and marketer organizations.

 Read more from the Convergence or Collision?
 AI and Content Marketing series: